 You’ll need to select a safe spot for the cut and stay away from power lines, streams, rivers, lakes, and wet areas.
 In addition, you’ll need to get a permit from the local government for the work you’re doing.

 Before you begin cutting, be sure to scout out the area and check the weather forecast for any rain or storms.
 If it’s likely to rain, wait until the weather is milder.
+Do you need Plumbing Repair Willison County, TN?
+Call AAA Plumbing and HVAC for the best services.

 When you’re ready to cut the tree, use a saw that has a bar that is longer than the diameter of the stump.
 This is the safest option because it will allow you to control the tree’s fall better.